asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Concepts/SIP-Direct-Media-Reinvite-Glare-Avoidance/index.md

 # SIP Direct Media Reinvite Glare Avoidance

-!!! note
+/// note | What about chan_pjsip?
 While this page has not yet been updated for chan_pjsip, the concepts are the same.
-[//]: # (end-note)
+///

 ## Overview